 - Women in Manufacturing Massachusetts hosted EMPOWER 2020, a “digital conference designed to connect, engage and inspire new growth” here in the Commonwealth.
 The morning event featured keynotes, discussions on thought-provoking topics, and a panel featuring leaders from Kronos Incorporated, PTC, Sensata Technologies, and more.

 - On October 16th, Boston-based MassRobotics and MassMEP hosted a webinar on robots in manufacturing which featured in-person presentations by some of the leading robotics companies in the state.
 There was also a presentation from the national Advanced Robotics for Manufacturing (ARM) Institute.

 These are just a few of the things that happened during Manufacturing Month in Massachusetts!
 If you’re looking for additional resources to share with your networks, on our site you can find:

 - Stats and info on the cutting-edge Massachusetts manufacturing ecosystem, which includes a searchable database of Massachusetts manufacturing companies;

 - Resources for companies looking to grow their manufacturing presence in Massachusetts; and

 - Manufacturing-focused events happening across Massachusetts during the month of October and beyond.

-Thank you to all the organizations who are stepping up to promote Massachusetts Manufacturing Month 2020!
+Thank you to all the organizations who stepped up to promote Massachusetts Manufacturing Month 2020!